Digital Marketing

 If you had 20000 total visitors and 2000 of them converted, your conversion rate is 2000/20000 x 100 = 10%.

-Conversion rates also vary by industry with the average being 8.82 percent.
-You can see in the chart below that the pets industry has the highest conversion rates while the lowest rates are seen in fashion, furniture, and real estate.
+Conversion rates also vary by industry, with the average being 6.96%.
+You can see in the chart below that the automotive services industry has the highest conversion rates, while the lowest rates are seen in finance and insurance as well as furniture.

 Image via Wordstream